magenta-aps/osdatascanner/docs/data-sources.md

 * `Mail.Read`
 * `Sites.Read.All`

-(Because OS2datascanner doesn't operate in the context of a specific user, but rather of the organisation as a whole, these must be application permissions rather than delegated ones.)
+(Because OSdatascanner doesn't operate in the context of a specific user, but rather of the organisation as a whole, these must be application permissions rather than delegated ones.)

-Once you've done that, return to your OS2datascanner instance and choose one of the _Office 365_ scanner types.
-The first time you set one of these up, you'll be redirected to Microsoft and asked to confirm that you want your OS2datascanner instance to have access to your tenant; after this has been done once, OS2datascanner will remember the delegation and reuse it for future scanner jobs.
+Once you've done that, return to your OSdatascanner instance and choose one of the _Office 365_ scanner types.
+The first time you set one of these up, you'll be redirected to Microsoft and asked to confirm that you want your OSdatascanner instance to have access to your tenant; after this has been done once, OSdatascanner will remember the delegation and reuse it for future scanner jobs.

 ## SMB